-As I ended in last week’s post: “We are all born naked”, we are brought into this world as equals and although we are all unique individuals: race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status shouldn’t be a cause for discrimination.
+As I ended in the previous post: “We are all born naked”, we are brought into this world as equals and although we are all unique individuals: race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status shouldn’t be a cause for discrimination.

 It starts with you, my dear neighbor, it starts with me.
 Maybe we should stop trying and start doing: Look at, connect with, care for, love one another for the human beings we all are.